The World's Fastest Screenplay Contest

 Every word of every submission is read, scored, and analyzed according to the following criteria: Concept • Structure • Storyline • Characters • Dialogue • Pacing • Tone • Conflict • Emotional Response- Investment • Sales/Marketplace Potential.
 All Wiki judges are seasoned industry professionals looking for the best writing talent to promote and inspire.

 At The Wiki, it doesn't matter who you are or where you are.
-We're focused and dedicated to finding the very best writers without regard to gender, race, ethnicity, national origin, or citizenship.
+We're focused and dedicated to finding the very best writers without regard to gender, race, age, orientation, ethnicity, national origin, or citizenship.
 It's only about one thing: your writing.

 Every 10-page entry for feedback receives a complete score sheet and one-page analysis.